 She also befriended Edith Guerrier, a librarian and writer who worked at a North End nursery.
 Guerrier started the Saturday evening story hour, exposing immigrant girls to literature, drama and dance.
 She added lectures by such prominent Bostonians as Edward Everett Hale, Charles Eliot Norton and social reformer Vida Scudder.

 Shortly after the turn of the century, Guerrier and her partner Edith Brown, an artist, took a trip to Europe – paid for by Helen Storrow.
 In Britain, they were exposed to the Arts and Crafts movement.
-Proponents advocated traditional craftsmanship using simple forms and rejected the vulgar over-decoration of the Victorian era.
+Proponents advocated traditional craftsmanship using simple forms and rejected the fussy over-decoration of the Victorian era.

 Guerrier and Brown came up with the idea of teaching pottery to the girls so they could make money in a clean and safe environment.